isayani-78/Caesar-Cipher-Generator/README.md

 2. The program shifts each character in the message forward by the key value to encrypt.
 3. To decrypt, it shifts the characters back by the same key value.

+## ▶ How to Run
+1. Clone the repository
+2. Navigate into the project folder cd caesar-cipher-generator
+3. Run the program using Python python caesar_cipher.py

+(If you are on Linux/Mac and python runs Python 2, use python3 instead.)

+## Follow the prompts
+-Enter the message you want to encrypt.
+-Enter a key (shift value).
+-The program will display the encrypted message and then decrypt it back.

 ## 🖥 Example
 ```bash
 Enter message: Hello123!